 Tip:

-Join one of the guided tours at the Stasi Museum to gain a deeper understanding of the surveillance techniques and the impact they had on the lives of ordinary people.
+Visit one of the guided tours at the Stasi Museum offer a deeper insight to the functioning of the surveillance, and the how they affected the lives of people.

 5. Teufelsberg